calmm-js/documentation/introduction-to-calmm.md

 ## The ingredients

-The basic ingredients of the Calm^2 approach can be summarized, in order of importance, as follows:
+The basic ingredients of the Calmm approach can be summarized, in order of importance, as follows:

 1. We specify dependent computations as *observables*.